wp-plugins/admidio-events/readme.txt

 = The Widget doesn't display event data but a message.
 What does it mean? =
 * **Error when fetching event data.**<br />
 This message shows up if the URL to the file `rss_dates.php` doesn't work.
-Perhaps caused by a typo or because the Admidio server is down.
+Perhaps caused by a typo, because the Admidio server is down or simply because you are offline.

 * **No event data available.**<br />
-Admidio currently doesn't provides any event date.
+Everything is fine, just Admidio doesn't provide any event data.
+Most likely because no events have been scheduled.

 * **Invalid event data.**<br />
-The Widget wasn't able to get the event data.
+The Widget wasn't able to detect the event date.
 Typically caused by different settings for date format in Admidio and Admidio Events.
 Or by an RSS feed with wrong content.

 = What will happen if I don't set the time format in Admidio as suggested (H:i or h:i)? = The worst thing that could happen if you choose a different time format, is a wrong order for events on the same day.
-Normally *Admidio Events* shows the upcoming events in chronological order.
+Normally the Widget shows the upcoming events in chronological order.
 The next event will be on top of the list.
 For most of the events only the event date is important for sorting.
 But if there is more than one event on the same day, the event time is used to put the events in correct order.
-If the time cannot be read due to an unknown time format, Admidio uses *00:00* as the event time.
+If the time cannot be detected due to an unknown time format, Admidio uses *00:00* as the event time.

+= Where can I see Admidio Events in action? =
+The Widget is used on the [homepage of my sports club](http://fechten-in-waldkirch.de/).
+This page is in German but I'm pretty sure you'll find the Widget anyway.

+= Which languages are supported? =
+Admidio can be installed in five different languages: Danish, Dutch, English, French, German and Italian.
+Admidio Events is currently available in English and German.
+If you like to help with the translation to another language, please send me a note.

 == Screenshots ==
 1. Widget settings on Widget admin screen.